AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - AWS Lambda can assume an IAM Role in another AWS account to access resources (e.g. S3) and do tasks (starting/stopping instances)
         - Configure your Lambda function's execution role to allow the function to assume an IAM Role in another AWS account
         - Modify your cross-account IAM Role's trust policy to allow your Lambda function to assume the role
+    - S3 metadata is not encrypted
+        - therefore, not recommended to put sensitive info there
     - Key Types
         - SSE-S3 (Amazon Owned and managed key)
+            - each object encrypted with unique key
+            - encrypts the key itself with root key, regularly rotated
         - SSE-KMS (your key in KMS)
             - may impact KMS service quota limits
         - SSE-C (bring your own Key)